By Plane -- Currently no flights serve Chumphon.

 By Motorcycle Taxi -- Look for the colored vests designating motorcycle taxi drivers, and bargain hard.
 Trips start from 20B.

 By Taxi -- Taxis stop behind the old market, opposite Chumphon Bus Terminal.
-Vehicles can be hired to Lang Suan, Ranong, and Surat Thani; inquire at your hotel for details.
+Vehicles can be hired to Lang Suan, Ranong, and Surat Thani; trips range from 50B to 100B.

 Chumphon's center is small enough to negotiate on foot: Krom Luang Chumphon Road, near the railway station, is the place for dining and accommodations options, and Tha Taphao Road houses a variety of tour operators.